Travel Guide Europe Norway Stavanger

 For children Stavanger has a British school, a French school and the International School of Stavanger.
 The latter gives the opportunity to take university prep examinations based on a mix of American and European standards.

 Red mailboxes are found easily and post offices are plentiful, with opening hours on most being 9:00am to 5:00pm, with usually shorter hours on Saturday.
 Stamps can usually only be found at post offices although some popular tourist venues might carry them.
 Norway's postal system, "Posten", has a good website with a lot of English information including up to date prices and also details about the opening hours of the nearest post office.
-The most commonly sent format for travellers, letters and cards up to 20 grams, currently require the following stamps:
+The most commonly sent format for travellers are letters and cards up to 20 grams, check their website for current prices.
+If you want to send packages, you might also use international courier companies lik DHL, UPS or TNT.

 Ask Sandalsand a question about StavangerI live there